mantis3de/CrawlerKit-docs/docs/systems/triggers.md

 Setup is identical to the open pit but with an `Animator` assigned to **Trap Animator** that has an `Open` trigger (and optionally a `Close` trigger).
 Set **Trigger Delay** to 0.2–0.4 s so the hatch animation has time to play before damage lands.
 Set **Permanent** to false if the hatch should close again afterward.

 !!! note "Pit vs TrapDoor cell type"
     **Pit** (`GridFlagExtended → Cell Type → Pit`) marks an impassable cell — the party and enemies are blocked from entering it, exactly like a wall.
 Use it for decorative chasms the player looks into but cannot cross.
+A Pit cell has no associated trap component — it is purely a navigation blocker.

     **TrapDoor** is a normal walkable floor cell that the party *can* enter.
 The `TrapDoorTrap` component reacts when they do.
 Use TrapDoor for any hole the party should be able to fall into.

+    **Open pit (visible, walkable hole)** — a common dungeon feature that sits between the two types above: a visible gap in the floor that the party can walk into and fall.
+Set the cell type to **TrapDoor**, place a pit mesh (floor tile with a hole or a void), and configure `TrapDoorTrap` with **Auto Trigger On Enter** enabled, **Damage Preset** set to `InstantKill`, **Trigger Delay** 0, **Permanent** enabled, and **Trap Animator** empty.
+There is no hidden element here — the party can see the hole but stepping into it is instantly fatal.

 ### TrapProjectile